 Cxceed supports organizations of all sizes.
 Pricing will depend on the number of users you want to have access and information can be found here.

-You can choose between the 15 or 30 minute demo, where we will try and answer any questions you may have.
+You can choose between the 15 or 30-minute demo, where we will try to answer any questions you may have.
 After the initial demonstration, if you require more detailed or specific information, further demos can be arranged.
 To book a demo, click here.

 You can pay with most major credit or debit cards.
 You can see the available pricing plans here.

 24. Is there an Option to Receive an Invoice for the Payment?